 How long is personal information retained?

-Personal information is retained only for as long as required to fulfill the purpose for which it was collected or as required by law.
+Personal information is retained only for as long as required to fulfil the purpose for which it was collected or as required by law.
 Personal information that is no longer required is destroyed.

 How is data collected and stored?